Science of Reading - Livestream

-Prerequisite: Completion of Phonics First® Primary, Phonics First® Level I, or Structures Level I
+Prerequisite: Phonics First® Primary, Phonics First® Level I, or Structures Level I

-This class complements instructional practices learned in Phonics First Level I or Structures Level I, with an in-depth focus on the science of teaching reading to all students.
-This research and knowledge enhances a teachers’ ability to meet the needs of all students.
-The class emphasizes how the brain learns to read through both decoding skills and language comprehension.
-Teachers leave with a deeper understanding of how to implement effective teaching methods for teaching decoding, language comprehension and reading comprehension.
+This class complements instructional practices learned in Phonics First® Level I, Phonics First® Primary, or Structures® Level I, with an in-depth focus on the science of teaching reading to all students.
+This research and knowledge enhances a teacher’s ability to meet a broad range of student needs with added focus on struggling, dyslexic, and learning-disabled readers.
+Teachers leave with a deeper understanding of how the brain learns to read and how to use that knowledge to implement effective teaching methods for decoding, language comprehension, and reading comprehension.

 Participants Learn the Research & Practical Application of: